earth-mover/icechunk/docs/docs/icechunk-python/distributed-writes.md

 Proposal:
 1. Appends along a dimensions, and region writes are conceptually similar and never allow changing existing array metadata.
+2. For both appends and region writes, you are only allowed to write existing vars that have domains that overlap with the region. i.e. no new variables can be added, no attributes can be modified?
+   - attribute modification seems excessive.
+What if we wanted to add a "history" attribute for appends?
 2. To add a new variable to the store, or modify existing metadata, use a different entrypoint; `writer.for_modifying`.

 API Qs: